ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

 `totalContributions` property.
 Get all projects from MongoDb then sort the array yourself.
 You can install `underscorejs` with NPM if you'd like.

-### Exercise 9: Filter projects by funding status
+### Part 9: Filter projects by funding status

 Make it possible to filter projects based whether they have met their funding goal.
-Similar to "Exercise 8" we have to get all `Project`s from MongoDb and filter them ourselves.
+Similar to "Part 8" we have to get all `Project`s from MongoDb and filter them ourselves.

 You should add links to `index.hbs` to allow: